A Step-by-Step Guide to Implementing the New HMDA Rules in 2018

 Your Fair Lending Risk Assessment Should Include:

 As you know, your Fair Lending risk assessment should cover every aspect of the crediting process.
 In particular, make sure to review:

 - Marketing Risk

 - Servicing Risk

-TRUPOINT Viewpoint: Navigating all of the HMDA changes in 2018 and beyond is a big challenge.
-That said, TRUPOINT is working to find innovative, authentic ways to help and provide real insights.
+Ncontracts Viewpoint: Navigating all of the HMDA changes in 2018 and beyond is a big challenge.
+That said, Ncontracts is working to find innovative, authentic ways to help and provide real insights.
 We hope that this blog post helps you achieve your HMDA goals.

-In the meantime, you'll enjoy our recently updated (as of yesterday!)
-Guide to the HMDA Changes:
+In the meantime, you'll enjoy our recently updated Guide to the HMDA Changes: